Skip to main content

 This creates a direct tension with how many embedded products are still built.
 A common practice is to pin a vendor kernel at whatever version the BSP shipped with and leave it untouched for years.
 With thousands of kernel CVEs published annually, and a regulation that requires you to handle vulnerabilities in your product, that practice becomes difficult to defend.
 Reviewing each CVE by hand against a frozen kernel does not scale.

 The kernel community’s answer is consistent: stay on a maintained stable or longterm (LTS) kernel and take the fix stream regularly.
-But note what kernel.org itself says about LTS lifetimes — each new longterm kernel usually starts with only a 2-year projected end of life, extended only if there is enough interest and testing support.
+But note what kernel.org itself says about LTS lifetimes โ€” each new longterm kernel usually starts with only a 2-year projected end of life, extended only if there is enough interest and testing support.
 Embedded products routinely live 10 to 15 years.
 Projects such as the Civil Infrastructure Platform maintain selected Super Long Term Support kernels for around a decade, and part of your platform decision is now matching your kernel choice to your product’s support period.

-💡 Key insight: Upstream’s position is that the continuous fix stream is the security mechanism.
-Pinning an old kernel and cherry-picking individual patches is now measurably more expensive than tracking a maintained LTS branch — and it is the harder position to defend in a compliance audit.
+๐Ÿ’ก Key insight: Upstream’s position is that the continuous fix stream is the security mechanism.
+Pinning an old kernel and cherry-picking individual patches is now measurably more expensive than tracking a maintained LTS branch โ€” and it is the harder position to defend in a compliance audit.

 The tooling has moved into the build system

 The good news is that the mainstream embedded build systems already carry most of the mechanical work.
-The Yocto Project generates a Software Bill of Materials as part of a normal build: the create-spdx class produces SPDX documents for every recipe and merges them into an image-level SBOM, and recent releases have moved this output to the SPDX 3.0 format.
-Enabling it is one line in your configuration:
+The Yocto Project generates a Software Bill of Materials as part of a normal build: the create-spdx class produces SPDX documents for every recipe and merges them into an image-level SBOM, and since the Styhead (5.1) release this output is in the SPDX 3.0 format.
+On current releases you do not need to switch it on โ€” the class is inherited by default through INHERIT_DISTRO, and you would have to remove it deliberately:

-💡 Key insight: Generating an SBOM is now a build-system feature, not an engineering project.
+๐Ÿ’ก Key insight: Generating an SBOM is now a build-system feature, not an engineering project.
 The real work is what the SBOM exposes: every component it lists is a component you must be able to patch and re-deploy for the life of the product.

 What this means for your skill set

-Taken together — the Cyber Resilience Act’s fixed dates, a kernel that publishes thousands of CVEs a year, and build systems that make the state of your software visible — the direction is clear.
+Taken together โ€” the Cyber Resilience Act’s fixed dates, a kernel that publishes thousands of CVEs a year, and build systems that make the state of your software visible โ€” the direction is clear.
 Security maintenance is becoming a core competency of the embedded Linux engineer, not a task that belongs to a separate security or legal team.
 In practical terms:

 • Know your build system’s security tooling.
 Be the person on the team who can enable and interpret create-spdx and cve-check output, and who can explain why a reported CVE does or does not apply to your image.